 There’s a reason the Zora are such a popular species.
 Raw emotion gushes within their veins, making them the most approachable species in Hyrule.

-Sidon tracked down Link not once or twice, but three times on his voyage to Zora’s Domain.
+Sidon tracked down Link not once or twice, but three times on his voyage to the mysterious Zora’s Domain.
 Each time he was overflowing with excitement for Link’s arrival, offering encouraging words that would make Mipha blush with pride.

 Ka is represented by fire.